 Much like Inception, the movie holds Nolan’s artistic convictions very close to heart.
 Interstellar boasts some impressive visual scenes with some never seen before special effects, especially in the spatial creation of some of the extraordinary sights in the unforeseen and mysterious universe.
 With Gravity’s ground-breaking visual effects in 2013; it felt like nothing much could have been added to the space-genre arena but Interstellar showed otherwise.
-In overview, Gravity is the ultimate winner on the direction and visual scale, but Nolan’s new space adventure wins audience’s hearts with its emotional gravitas.
+Gravity is the winner on the direction and visual scale, but Nolan’s new space adventure ultimately wins audience’s hearts with its emotional gravitas.

 The struggle between Copper and his daughter Murphy during his “endless” journey is one of the key story lines that drives the thrill in the movie.
 It establishes a strong humanistic quality to the film that will at several occasions make you take out the tissue box.
 Anne Hathaway’s character never fits into her role as a scientist, instead she takes a more accompanying role in the film.
 Her character ends with an interesting plotline but rarely is she defined independently.
 She relays a few thoughts about the transcendence of love, a recurring theme in the film, but beyond that not much can be said.